cmartinezgom/cmartinezgom.github.io/_pages/portfolio/theabyss.md

   <img src="/images/ucm/theabyss/banner.png" alt="full" style="display: block; margin: auto; width: 100%;">
 </div>

-The Abyss is a short 2D puzzle game made with Unity, set in an underwater mansion that the player must explore to uncover its secrets and break free.
+The Abyss is a **short 2D puzzle game made with Unity**, set in an underwater mansion that the player must explore to uncover its secrets and break free.

-The game was developed by me and five friends over a couple of weeks for [the Confounding Calendar 2024](https://confoundingcalendar.itch.io/).
+The game was developed by me and five friends over a couple of weeks for [**the Confounding Calendar 2024**](https://confoundingcalendar.itch.io/).

 I served as the **lead programmer, solo designer, and overall producer/director**.